zblanco/piper/README.md

 Any implementation of the `Piper.Runner` behaviour may execute the set of Runnables/Tasks/Jobs returned by the `Piper.next_runnables/2` function using `Piper.run/1` in a runtime context.

-Any runnable returned by `next_runnables/2` is guaranteed to be parallelizeable in context to other runnables so the `Piper.Runner` can safely dispatch these tasks to separate processes.
+Any runnable returned by `next_runnables/2` is guaranteed to be parallelizeable in context to other runnables so a `Piper.Runner` can safely dispatch these tasks to separate processes.

 ## Installation